-Jelly, age 23, is an African (black) transsexual residing near Olongapo City who now labors in a sex club setting.
+Jelly, age 23, is a transsexual residing near Olongapo City who now labors in a sex club setting.
 Most of her earnings go to support her seriously troubled family unit.
 She claims to have begun her experimentation with the cross dressing lifestyle in her early teens along with a close male friend in public high school days.
 Then she was known by her given male name - Jose.
-But she chose the alliterative feminine appellation "Jelly," a first name of pop Filipino origin and occasionally legally bestowed to infants or children of millennial or Generation Y parents, or self-acquired as a nickname by adolescents in Metro Manila and west Central Luzon.
-As it has occurred globally, the once dreaded and still much stigmatized transvestite public outing experience has exploded, There is wider acceptance now in the islands and the phenomena has outwardly appeared to have extended seamlessly in-and-out of the tourist clubs, discos and tenderloins of the AMO Amerasian Triangle.
+But she chose the alliterative feminine appellation "Jelly," a first name of pop Filipino origin and occasionally legally bestowed to infants or children of millennial or Generation Y parents, or self-acquired as a nickname by adolescents in Central Luzon.
+As it has occurred globally, the once dreaded and still much stigmatized transvestite public outing experience has exploded.
+There is wider acceptance now in the islands and the phenomena has extended somewhat seamlessly in-and-out of the tourist clubs, discos and tenderloins of the AMO Amerasian Triangle.
 Jelly is somewhat of a regular in the "entertainment" classification of sex worker.
 Although not officially registered as such she manages to function in clubs known on the street to have a high number of trans women workers or customers who are seeking such connections.
 Being not officially recognized as a registered entertainer requiring weekly pap smears at a hygiene clinic makes Jelly's employment at any given club tenuous.
-She says she could be discharged for no cause at any time.
+She says she could be discharged for no cause at any